JPDevM/ReactJS/Susbcription-App_React-CLI+BackEnd/README.md

 - [ ] REST-API: User methods.
 - [ ] REST-API: Do the mockups.

+> Client
+- [ ] Implementar Sass.

 ### Author

-Written by Andrew Chilton
+Written by Devecchi Martinengo, Juan Pablo.

 ### License

 MIT.
-See LICENSE for more details.
+See [LICENSE](server/LICENSE) for more details.

 (Ends)